gleb8k/Android-PathShapeView/README.md

 	- **setTextOffset(offset: PointF)** set text offset position
 * **PointConverter** - main class which allows convert positions of graphic items.
 There are 3 types of **PointConverter**:
 	- **DefaultPointConverter** - doesn't convert any positions
 	- **PercentagePointConverter** - convert all points with percantage aspect ratio to view size.
 Positions can be in 		[0..1].
-If position out of range converted position will be out of view size.
+If position is out of range converted position will be out of view size.
 	- **CoordinateConverter** - convert all positions from old view bounds(width and height) with aspect ratio to current 		   view size

 ## Samples